world-class/REPL/online_courses/free/README.md

 - [Java Programming and Software Engineering Fundamentals Specialization](https://www.coursera.org/specializations/java-programming) - Coursera.
 Offered by Duke University.
 - [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming) - Coursera.
 University of Michigan.

+### Various Topics
+- [MIT OpenCourseWare](https://ocw.mit.edu) - *"MIT OpenCourseWare makes the materials used in the teaching of almost all of MIT's subjects available on the Web, free of charge.
+With more than 2,400 courses available, OCW is delivering on the promise of open sharing of knowledge."*

 ## Cybersecurity
 - [IT Fundamentals for Cybersecurity Specialization](https://www.coursera.org/specializations/it-fundamentals-cybersecurity) - Coursera.
 Offered by IBM.
 - [Cybersecurity and Its Ten Domains](https://www.coursera.org/learn/cyber-security-domain) - Coursera.
 Offered by University System of Georgia.